OliverGilan/olivergilan.github.io/content/blog/How to Create Blog with Hugo.md

 2. A blog page that lists all my posts in chronological order
 3. A page for each blog post

-So in my `content/` directory I create a `blog/` directory and an `_index.md` file.
-Within the `blog/` directory I will put each post as a markdown file.
+So in my content directory I create a `blog/` directory and an `_index.md` file.
+Within the blog directory I will put each post as a markdown file.
 This very post that you're reading now is located at `content/blog/CreateABlogWithHugo.md`.

 If you want more pages, create more directories.
 For example if you want your "About" to be separate from your homepage create an `about/` directory next to `blog/`.
 If you want a contact page create a `contact/` directory.
 Each directory under `content/` tells Hugo to generate a page of some sort to render that content.